ogu83/knowledge-base-assistant-oguz/README.md

 - **File not found (schema.sql)**: Run `python init_db.py` from the `backend` directory so the relative `data/schema.sql` path resolves.
 - **Connection refused**: Verify host/port/credentials, and that PostgreSQL accepts connections from your machine.

-## Indexing & Performance Gain for Database Queries
+## Indexing and Performance Gain for Database Queries
 ### Search Performance & Indexing Notes

 This section summarizes the search performance of the `/api/search` endpoint **with** and **without** indexes, and explains each index used and why it helps.